jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem behind an unexpected error, raised on generating a defragmentation script. | SOSSE-2408 Cleared duplicated properties "useextendedevents" in Monitored_Entity files. | DS-1508 Corrected a problem where the SQL Server, Wait Events and Workload Analysis drilldowns, showed no data on upgrade to 12.3. | DS-1498
-Failed to kill an OOPCollector process. | DS-1434
+Corrected a problem where Spotlight stopped collecting data from SQL Server connections due to a failure to kill a Spotlight OOP Collector process. | DS-1434

 ## Issues resolved in Spotlight Enterprise 12.3